-Bismuth and bismuth chemicals and alloys Selenium and selenium chemicals
+Bismuth and bismuth chemicals and alloys Selenium and selenium

+chemicals

 Pharmaceutical industry Glass industry

 Electronics Animal feeds

-SC Cosmetics Additive for production of
+SI Cosmetics Additive for production of

-Applications Magnets electrolytic manganese
+ior Magnets electrolytic manganese

-ica Non-toxic substitute for lead Metallurgic additive
+Applications Non-toxic substitute for lead Metallurgic additive

 ldd Alloys for soldering CIGS solar cells

-⋖ Lubricating greases Infrared optics
+Ā Lubricating greases Infrared optics

 Pigments Thermoelectric devices

 Alloys and metallurgical additives

-1) 12,000 metric tons (" MT ") 4,000 MT
+) 12,000 MT 4,000 MT

-$Qty^{(1)}$
+Annual worldwide production (1)

+Ar wor prodi

-(1) Based on management estimates.
+Based on management estimates.

-Low melting alloys are also part of the product portfolio of the eco-friendly segment.
-These are often used in the optics industry where dimensional stability and low temperature is important.
+Low melting alloys are also part of the product portfolio of the Eco-Friendly Materials segment.
+These are often used in the optics industry where dimensional stability and low temperature are important.

-Supply of Raw materials
+Supply of Raw Materials

-Key raw materials used by the eco-friendly materials segment include primarily bismuth and selenium feedstocks.
+Key raw materials used by the Eco-Friendly Materials segment are comprised primarily of bismuth and selenium feedstocks.
 Bismuth is often associated with lead, tin and tungsten and recovered as a by-product.
 We are a very sizeable refiner of bismuth and have dealings with most producers of primary bismuth worldwide.
 Selenium, much like tellurium, is primarily a by-product of copper refining and we purchase suitable feedstocks from several copper suppliers.